top of page

 Advanced Uluwatu Surfing: Riding the Heavy Breaks

-For those who have mastered the fundamentals and are hunting for world-class barrels, Uluwatu is the ultimate proving ground.
+For those who have mastered the fundamentals experience of surfing and are hunting for world-class barrels, Uluwatu is the ultimate proving ground for surf.
 When the deep Indian Ocean delivers a solid groundswell, the famous limestone reefs of the Bukit Peninsula transform into a high-performance arena.
+That why many professional surfer loves catch the waves there.
 If you are an advanced or professional wave-rider surfer who traveling to Bali island, surfing in Uluwatu offers the chance to test your limits against some of the fastest, most hollow, and unapologetically heavy left-handers on the planet.

 Is Uluwatu have a heavy wave?

 Yes.
-When a solid Indian Ocean swell hits, the main peaks (The Peak, Racetrack, and Outside Corner) produce heavy, hollow, and fast barrels over a shallow, sharp reef.
+When a solid Indian Ocean around Uluwatu beaches swell hits, the main peaks (The Peak, Racetrack, and Outside Corner) produce heavy, hollow, and fast barrels over a shallow, sharp reef.
 It is a true proving ground for advanced and professional surfers.

 How to get to the Uluwatu surf spot?

-Accessing the main lineup is an adventure in itself.
+Accessing the main lineup surf spot point in in Uluwatu is an adventure in itself.
 You must walk down the cliffside stairs at Suluban or nyang-nyang Beach, paddle out through the famous limestone cave, and navigate the strong ocean currents to reach the peak.
-If you are staying at Musa Uluwatu Villas, getting to the breaks is effortless.
+If you are staying at Musa Uluwatu Villas, getting to the surf points in Uluwatu is effortless.
 Because the villas are perfectly centered among Uluwatu's most famous beaches, you have quick, easy access to the best surf spots no matter if you are visiting during the wet or dry season.

 Where to surf when Uluwatu is too big?

 When the swell gets massive and the main peak is washing through or simply too dangerous, experienced surfers usually seek shelter.
-Depending on the season and the wind, you can head to the inside of Padang-Padang, or cross over to the east side of the island for more manageable, protected breaks.
+Depending on the season and the wind in Uluwatu, you can head to the inside of Padang-Padang, or cross over to the east side of the island for more manageable, protected breaks.

 Timing Your Trip: The Surf Forecast Uluwatu